-Fosterfields Living Historical Farm (Morristown)
+Fosterfields Living Historical Farm – Morristown

-This 200-acre National Register Site offers a full immersion into turn-of-the-century farming methods and life.
-Fosterfields is a full working farm, using the tools, techniques and materials of an early 20th century farm.
+This 200-acre National Register Site offers a full immersion in turn-of-the-century farming methods and life.
+Fosterfields is a full working farm that uses the tools, techniques, and materials of an early 20th-century farm.
 Staff dressed in period attire act out the lives and roles of Foster family members and farm laborers by performing a daily regimen of chores, and raising livestock and crops using historical methods.
 Kids can help with activities such as feeding the chickens or churning butter.
-Educational programs and special events are also scheduled frequently throughout the year.
-Visit the website for current hours.
+Educational programs and special events are scheduled frequently throughout the year.

-Historic Cold Spring Village (Cape May)
+Historic Cold Spring Village – Cape May

-Historic Longstreet Farm (Holmdel)
+Historic Longstreet Farm – Holmdel

-Longstreet Farm re-creates the sights, sounds and smells of rural Monmouth County in the 1890's, including the breeds of animals and crops raised at that time.
-Like other living history farms, interpreters in period dress show both daily and seasonal agricultural and domestic activities, including sheep shearing, spring planting and ice cutting.
-Visitors can pitch in with weekend activities such as milking a cow, grinding corn for animal feed and wood stove cooking.
+Longstreet Farm re-creates the sights, sounds, and smells of rural Monmouth County in the 1890s, right down to the breeds of animals and crops raised at that time.
+Like other living history farms, interpreters in period dress demonstrate both daily and seasonal agricultural and domestic activities, including sheep shearing, spring planting, and ice cutting.
+Visitors can pitch in with weekend activities such as milking a cow, grinding corn for animal feed, and wood-stove cooking.
 There are multiple festivals and seasonal events planned throughout the year as well.
-Longstreet Farm is located within beautiful Holmdel Park, which features playgrounds, picnic areas and hiking trails.
-Admission is free.
-Visit the website for current hours.
+Longstreet Farm is located within beautiful Holmdel Park, which features playgrounds, picnic areas, and hiking trails.
+Free admission.

-Howell Living History Farm (Lambertville)
+Howell Living History Farm - Lambertville

-A trip to Howell is really a trip back in time, where kids can experience first-hand what farm life was like circa 1900.
-There’s plenty to see and do here—tour the 130-acre grounds and check out the Sheep Barn, Chicken House, Hog Pasture and more.
-Your children will love running around and getting their hands dirty!
+Head to Howell to experience first-hand what farm life was like circa 1900.
+There’s plenty to see and do here—tour the 130-acre grounds and check out the sheep barn, chicken house, hog pasture, and more.
+Kids will love running around and getting their hands dirty!
 Visit on Saturdays to take part in special events such as an Old Time Baseball Game or Wheat Harvest & Ice Cream Party.
-Food is available for purchase Saturdays only but visitors are welcome to bring a picnic anytime.
+Food is available for purchase on Saturdays only, but visitors are welcome to bring a picnic anytime.
 Free admission.
-Visit the website for current hours.